jjccooooll12/image-rater/README.md

 The app allows to add a new image, insert a description and rate other users' images.
 You can also update and delete the pictures.

-After succesfuly registering and logging in, on the left side there are the images along with scroller thumbnails that you can click on.
+After succesfuly registering and logging in, on the left side of the screen there are the images along with scroller thumbnails that you can click on.
 By doing so it will appear on the right the user description and the info about the picture (i.e. the average score that the image got from the ratings and the number of users whom rated the image).